vitessio/website/content/en/blog/2020-10-27-announcing-vitess-8.md

 tags: ['release']
 title: 'Announcing Vitess 8'
 ---
-On behalf of the Vitess maintainers’ team, I am pleased to announce the general availability of [Vitess 8](https://github.com/vitessio/vitess/releases/tag/v8.0.0).
+On behalf of the Vitess maintainers team, I am pleased to announce the general availability of [Vitess 8](https://github.com/vitessio/vitess/releases/tag/v8.0.0).

 ## Major Themes
 In this release, we have continued to make important improvements to the Vitess project with over 200 PRs in several areas.
 Some of the major bug fixes and changes in behaviors are documented in the [Release Notes](https://github.com/vitessio/vitess/blob/master/doc/releasenotes/8_0_0_release_notes.md).
 Please read them carefully and report any issues via GitHub.
 We would like to highlight the following themes for this release.